Hum Tum (2022 TV series): Plot

 figures out about Sarmad's crush and promises him to get him married with Maha.
-Sultan rejects the idea as Maha is a divorcee but however ends up falling for it after he overhears Qutub giving his property to Maha.
+Sultan rejects the idea as Maha is a divorcee but later agrees after he overhears Qutub giving his property to Maha.

 Professor Jabir (a professor at Neha and Adam's university who hated Qutub as he thought Qutub favoured Neha & Adam) blamed Qutub for favouring Neha and Adam.
 Qutub comes to a decision that Jabir will conduct Neha & Adam's viva this time.
 Neha is overconfident that she'll be winning the viva.
 However, due to Jabir's hatred for Qutub, Adam tops the viva and Neha gets on the second rank.
 Neha realises Jabir's biasedness and decides to take revenge.
 She asks her younger sister, Sasha, to hack Jabir's social media account and post an apology to her for the viva biasedness.
 The dean sees this and appreciates Jabir's honesty.
 The dean approve of Jabir's Germany project.
 Going to Germany was Jabir's dream.
 He begins to favour Neha and friended Qutub.
 Jabir leaves for Germany and his son, Sarim, replaces him to take his classes.
 Upon Jabir's suggestion on Neha being an excellent student, Sarim begins to spend more and more time with Neha, helping her on her project with Adam.

 Adam begins to feel jealous and overhears Jabir asking for Neha's hand for Sarim.
 He realises he has fallen in love with Neha.
 He tells this to his best friend, Umar.
 While he was telling it to him, Neha overhears them and takes advantage of Adam's feelings.
 Maha & Sarmad are married after Neha & Adam's endless attempts to break their marriage.
 Qutub asks Neha to marry Sarim, and she asks him to do whatever he thinks is right for her.
 Right after Maha & Sarmad's wedding, the preparations for Neha & Sarim's engagement starts.
 Adam is very emotional to see the engagement and Neha feels uneasy to see him crying.

 Next day, Sarim forcefully holds Neha's hand at the university.
 Adam intervenes and pulls his hand off her.
 Qutub is very mad at Adam after this and blames himself for treating Adam better than his own blood.
 Soon later, Qutub realises his mistake and calls Neha in his study to talk to her.
 He tells her that she wants Adam to be her life partner and want to break her engagement with Sarim.
 Neha tells her father that she'll think about it.
 Next morning, Sarim and his father arrive at the Qutub Mahal and declares that they want to break the engagement.

 Both the houses (Qutub Mahal and Sultan Family) approve of the marriage of Neha & Adam.
 After that, they meet in their garden and confess their love for each other.
 Maha & Sarmad find out they are having a baby.
 So both the couples get their happy ending, with Neha & Adam getting married and Maha & Sarmad having a baby.